From speeding tickets to car accidents, driving comes with its fair share of risks.

-Though driving violations don’t always cause rate increases—perhaps it’s your first accident or your provider offers accident forgiveness—chances are you will pay more for car insurance after a moving violation.
+Though driving violations don’t always cause rate increases—perhaps it’s your first accident or your provider offers accident forgiveness—chances are your car insurance policy costs will increase after a moving violation.
 As a general rule of thumb, a violation will affect your premium for a chargeable period of three years.
 However, this is not a hard and fast rule.
-The chargeable period depends on the insurance company, state, and severity of the violation.
+The length of the chargeable period of time depends on the insurance company, your state, and the severity of the violation.

-If you have recently received a ticket or been convicted of a moving violation, it could be worth it to compare quotes from other insurance providers—you might be able to secure a cheaper premium that way.
+If you have recently received a traffic ticket or been convicted of a traffic violation, it could be worth it to compare quotes from other insurance providers—you still might be able to secure a cheaper premium.
 Though your current provider might care a lot about your recent violation, another provider might not.
-If you care to research other insurance options, Insurify is a free and easy way to compare car insurance quotes from top providers in three minutes or less.

 For better or worse, the Department of Motor Vehicles maintains a permanent record of your driving history.
 However, insurance companies don’t use these violations against you after their chargeable period.
 The chargeable period is the length of time an insurance company will increase your price because of a violation, such as a speeding ticket.